auliere/InversionOfControl/sandboxedModule/en/README.md

 ## Description

-* `framework.js` - small piece of the framework, just to demonstrate IoC
+* `framework.js` - a part of the sample framework for IoC demonstration
-* `application.js` - small piece of the application, also for IoC demonstration
+* `application.js` - a part of the sample application for IoC demonstration

-## How to execute
+## Executing the example

-From the command line, type: `node ./framework.js` or `node framework`
+In the command line type: `node ./framework.js` or `node framework`

 ## Tasks